 Spread a thin layer of low-fat cream cheese, yogurt, cottage cheese or nut butter onto a whole wheat tortilla.
 Top it off with fruit and roll it up for a sweet breakfast wrap!

-Look for whole-grain options that are low in sugar and high in fiber.
+Look for whole grain options that are low in sugar and high in fiber.
 One of our favorites is the Original Puffins Cereal, which has five grams of fiber per serving.

-Go for brands that include more than just eggs and cheese—tofu, black beans and diced vegetables add a nutritious twist.
+To increase the nutrition of this heat-and-eat breakfast, go for brands that include more than just eggs and cheese—tofu, black beans and diced vegetables add a nutritious twist.
 Try Amy’s Breakfast Burrito for a healthy start to your kid’s day.

 Choose wide variety of flavors will keep kids interested, as will a mix of toppings they can take on the go—sliced almonds, cereal, diced strawberries and more.
 Look for Greek yogurt without any added low-calorie sweetener such as aspartame, stevia and the like.